-While reports originally claimed that Apple was working on a self-driving car, a 2017 interview with CEO Tim Cook suggested that Apple may have changed directions on the project and is now working on an autonomous driving platform.
+A June 2017 Bloomberg interview with CEO Tim Cook suggested that Apple is working on an autonomous driving platform.
 This was supported in November 2017, when two Apple computer scientists published research proposing a 3D detection system called VoxelNet, which they said would work effectively at helping autonomous cars avoid collisions with pedestrians and cyclists.
-It's since emerged that the company has filed a patent dealing with in-vehicle climate control.

 Whatever the end product, Apple is developing something car-related, whether it's an autonomous driving system, an Apple Car or simply an in-car entertainment system - although the company will never admit what.
 We'll let you read all the evidence below and decide for yourselves.

 Of course, until we see Tim Cook on stage announcing the iCar, no one knows when or if any car related software or hardware will ever be released by Apple.
 But Bloomberg is among the brave outlets willing to put a time frame on the iCar development, suggesting that Apple will release the iCar as soon as 2020.